shivankagrawal10/Interesting-Problems/GoogleFoobar_3/P1/README.md

 ### BruteForce.py ###
 - Initial approach to get solution without regard for runtime.
 Recursively iterate through all possibilities of blocks per stair level (given the next level blocks > current level blocks) and count which possibilities end with n blocks.
 - Realized that problem can be slightly simplified here by only checking n/2 (or n/2-1 if even) blocks for the first level, since anything more than halfway-1 would break the rule of every subsequent level > than previous
-- Performance: Got correct answers, but when analyzing runtime computer reached ~ 10 seconds to find possibilities for n=100 blocks.</br>
+- Performance: Got correct answers, but bad runtime ~ 10 seconds to find n=100 blocks and growing exponentially.</br>
 See [Brute Force Runtime Graph](1_BruteForce_Runtime.png) for performance gaph
 ### Subtree Aggregation ###
 - I went back to the drawing board and worked on small sample cases to find patterns in the way staircase number increased.